pythonanywhere/help_pages/articles/AlwaysOnTasks.md

 ## Using virtualenvs in always-on tasks

-If you want to use a virtualenv for your task, there are two possibilities:
+If you want to use a virtualenv for your task, there are (at least) three
+possibilities:

 ### If you use virtualenvwrapper